contractautomataproject/tictactoe/README.md

 This repository contains an implementation of the tic-tac-toe game.
-This software is an example of usage of the contract automata library (CATLib) to model this game and synthesise (offline) the winning strategies of both players, which will be used at runtime by the computer to play against a human.
+This software is an example of usage of the contract automata library (CATLib) to model this game and synthesise (offline) the strategies of both players, which will be used at runtime by the computer to play against a human.

 It is possible to choose between X and O players to play against the computer.
 The computer can either play randomly, or following a synthesised strategy.
 In this last case, the strategy allows the computer to never lose a game (it always wins or ties).
+The synthesised strategy is <em>most permissive</em>: all plays in which the computer ties or wins are in the strategy.

 ### Getting started